cmcgerty/Sofar2mqtt/README.md

 # Flashing

+Download and edit SofarCtrl.ino with your wifi and mqtt server details.

 Open SofarCtrl.ino in the Arduino IDE.

 You'll need the libraries for the ESP8266.
 Follow [this guide](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/) if you haven't completed that step before.